loganmarchione/loganmarchione.com/content/posts/2023/05/index.md

 ---
 title: "LoRa and Meshtastic"
-date: "2023-05-10"
+date: "2023-05-24"
 author: "Logan Marchione"
 categories:
   - "oc"
   - "linux"
 cover:
-    image: "/assets/featured/featured_drone.svg"
+    image: "/assets/featured/featured_meshtastic.svg"
     alt: "featured image"
     relative: false
 ---

 # Introduction

 I've been itching to work on some hardware projects lately and kept seeing ESP32-related things pop up on Reddit.
+In particular, I was coming across a lot of LoRa projects, and then started down a rabbit hole.

 # LoRa

 [LoRa](https://en.wikipedia.org/wiki/LoRa) (from **lo**ng **ra**nge) is a proprietary radio technology that is owned by [Semtech](https://en.wikipedia.org/wiki/Semtech).
-It is designed for long-range (e.g., 10 miles), low-bandwidth (i.e., measured in Kbps), low-power communication, primarily for the [internet of things](https://en.wikipedia.org/wiki/Internet_of_things) (IoT) network.
+It is designed for long-range (e.g., 10km), low-bandwidth (i.e., measured in Kbps), low-power communication, primarily for [internet of things](https://en.wikipedia.org/wiki/Internet_of_things) (IoT) networks.

 LoRa defines the **physical** layer that controls how the radio signals are modulated.
 Specifically, LoRa uses [chirp spread spectrum](https://en.wikipedia.org/wiki/Chirp_spread_spectrum) (CSS) to encode information.
 You can view more about LoRa and CSS in [this](https://www.youtube.com/watch?v=dxYY097QNs0) video.